Zuehlke/software-engineering-corner/src/articles/homemade-signals/index.md

   - Reactivity
   - signals
   - Web Development
+shortDescription: >-
+  Explore how Signals simplify UI synchronization by building a basic reactive system from scratch, including computed values and side effects.
 ---
 *First off: the code in this post is not meant to be used for production-level application but serves an educational purpose.*